minetest/minetest/doc/client_lua_api.md

       callbacks **will likely not be run**.
 Data should be saved at semi-frequent intervals as well as on server shutdown.
 * `minetest.register_on_connect(func())`
-    * Called before client connect (End of client loading)
+    * Called at the end of client connection (when player is loaded onto map)
 * `minetest.register_on_receiving_chat_message(func(name, message))`
     * Called always when a client receive a message
     * Return `true` to mark the message as handled, which means that it will not be shown to chat